 A hardware problem, power failure, or software problem can cause the program to terminate unexpectedly.
 This article describes how the Project Recovery Manager can help the user recover project data in the event of the aforementioned occurring.

 Note that the recovery of a project will only be possible if the user has an autosave feature set in the software.
 If the autosave option is enabled, then the user can retrieve the latest saved copy of the project from the default save location.
 By default, CivilGEO software creates a backup file when saving and initiates an autosave process every 5 minutes.

 The user can enable/disable and set the time interval for the autosave feature in the “Autosave project every” checkbox entry field from the Option backstage page as shown below.

 Project Recovery Manager

 The Project Recovery Manager helps with the task of locating and opening projects that were last open when the software crashed, as well as any backup and autosave files associated with those projects.

-Using the Project Recovery Manager, you can open backup and autosave files directly without having to manually locate and rename the files.
-The first time you attempt to save a backup or autosave file, you will be prompted to rename the file.
+Using the Project Recovery Manager, the user can open backup and autosave files directly without having to manually locate and rename the files.
+The first time a user attempts to save a backup or autosave file, the user will be prompted to rename the file.

-To open a file from the listing, either double click on the file or right click and choose Open from the displayed context menu.
-To remove a file from the listing, right click and choose Remove from the displayed context menu.
+To open a file from the listing, either double-click on the file or right-click and choose Open from the displayed context menu.
+To rename or save a file from the listing, right-click and choose Save As from the displayed context menu.
+To remove a file from the listing, right-click and choose Remove Project from Listing from the displayed context menu.

 Send an Error Report Automatically to CivilGEO

 If the program encounters a problem and closes unexpectedly, the software will display an error report dialog box.
-You can choose to send the error report to CivilGEO in order help our software developers diagnose problems with the software.
-The error report includes information about the state of your system at the time the error occurred.
-You can also add other information, such as what you were doing at the time of the error.
+The user can choose to send the error report to CivilGEO in order to help our software developers diagnose problems with the software.
+The error report includes information about the state of the user system at the time the error occurred.
+The user can also add other information, such as details relating to what the user was doing at the time of the error.